Learning Outcomes

 MBE Syllabus

-For the MBE, you are required to understand how mortgages and other security devices affect the transferability of real property.
-This includes knowing the consequences for the original mortgagor and the transferee, and the specific rules governing due-on-sale clauses.
-You should be prepared to:
+For the MBE, you are required to understand how mortgages and other security devices affect the transferability of real property, with a focus on the following syllabus points:

 - Identify the default rule that property subject to a mortgage remains freely transferable by the mortgagor.